-These provisions are jointly administered by the Minister for Fair Trading and the Minister for Planning.
-Enquiries regarding the requirements should be referred to the Department of Fair Trading on 13 32 20.
+The Minister for Fair Trading and the Minister for Planning administer the provisions jointly.
+Please contact the Department of Fair Trading on 13 32 20.

 Fire safety certificates